TarikGul/raspberry-pi-node-speech-bot/README.md

 MacOS Catalina blocks permission to the mic for the terminal.
 This command will help you get around that.

-In order to get sox working in terminal to get permissions run -> $open /System/Applications/Utilities/Terminal.app/Contents/MacOS/Terminal
+In order to get sox working in terminal to get permissions<br/>
+run -> $open /System/Applications/Utilities/Terminal.app/Contents/MacOS/Terminal<br/>
     -> $rec new-file.wav